An irreverent tribe focused on helping our customers love security, rebelling against the status quo and getting $#*! done

 Michael has a B.A. in Economics and Classics from Brown University and a MBA from the Wharton School at the University of Pennsylvania.

-Justin Bajko is a co-founder of Expel as well as our VP of customer experience.
-It is Justin’s job to make sure that our customers know Expel has their back and that they get value out of every interaction.
+Justin Bajko is a co-founder of Expel as well as our VP of Strategy and Business Development.
+It’s Justin’s job to stay close to our customers and partners and make sure that we’re heading in the right direction.
 He also spends a good bit of his free time fretting about the University of Tennessee’s football program.

 Justin has been involved in information security and managed services since just after the turn of the century.
 Prior to Expel, he was senior director of global service delivery for FireEye’s managed service, FireEye as a Service.
 Justin was responsible for building and managing FireEye’s security operations centers (SOCs) around the world, including a staff of more than 80 analysts.